-If you want to use one of the many fantastic iPads available now as a tool for drawing, you're going to need a stylus.
-Your impulse may well be to simply pick up the Apple Pencil, and while this is a great buy and you won't go wrong with it, we'd recommend taking a moment to consider some of the alternative options out there.
+Want to draw on an iPad?
+You'll need an iPad stylus.
+Your initial impulse may well be to simply pick up the Apple Pencil, and while this is a great buy and you won't go wrong with it, we'd recommend taking a moment to consider some of the alternative iPad stylus options out there.

 There are many iPad-compatible styluses available from other manufacturers, and many of them are extra-attractive by virtue of the fact that they cost considerably less than Apple's version.
 We've picked out the best of the best styluses available right now, for all iPad users and all budgets, so you can find which one is right for you and get to drawing.